Man of War Jellyfish

 The Portuguese man o’ war is not a jellyfish as most people think.
 Despite its jelly appearance, the sea creature is a siphonophore.

 It is a colony organism made up of many smaller units that hang as tentacles from a gas-filled bladder.
-Each of these smaller units, called zooids, are identical but serve their own specialized functions.
+Each of these smaller units, called zooids, are identical, yet serve their own specialized functions.
 Together, the zooids act as one individual.

 The man o’war’s bladder is very colorful.
 Because it is full of air, this part floats at the water’s surface.
 It works both as a float and to guide the creature like a ship’s sail.
 In fact, the Portuguese man o’ war gets its name from an 18th-century warship.
 But its big claim to fame is its sting that can kill marine prey and sometimes even humans.